Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Jobber’s cancellation is more straightforward: standard month-end cancellation with no 24-hour deadline trap.
 You can cancel anytime during the month and your access continues through the end of your current billing cycle.

-According to Portland, Oregon contractor (Contractor Talk, January 2026): “I canceled Jobber and they called offering 25% off for six months.
+However, Jobber will attempt to retain your business.
+A retention specialist will call or email offering discounts: “What if we gave you 20% off for the next three months?”
+According to a Portland, Oregon contractor (Contractor Talk, January 2026): “I canceled Jobber and they called offering 25% off for six months.
 I told them I was switching to Housecall Pro for better features.
 They countered with 30% off Plus tier.
 I actually took it because the discount made Jobber cheaper than HCP with better support.
 Smart retention strategy.”

 The Early Termination Fee Question